 Improving Lives with Dog and Cat Surgery in Mishawaka, IN

 Despite any apprehension about it, pet surgery often provides extensive benefits that far outweigh the risks.
 Dog and cat surgery in Mishawaka, IN is a way to significantly improve your pet’s health and well-being.
 At Lincolnway Veterinary Clinic, we aim to reduce any risk associated with surgery so your pet reaps the most benefits.
 With our team, your pet will experience skillful care from talented veterinarians and compassionate monitoring from trained technicians.
+Call us today at (574) 256-1871 to schedule a pet surgery.

 How We Keep Your Pet Safe